Environmental Education Programs

 Inspiring Action: We believe in the power of people in ecology.
 Our focus isn't just on teaching facts; it's about fostering a genuine sense of belonging, responsibility, and hope, and empowering youth to take action.
 Our programs are student-centred, solution-oriented, optimistic, and fun!

 Diversity, Equity, Inclusion, and Accessibility: We believe that everyone belongs, and has a role to play in conservation.
-Our programs are designed to foster a safe, welcoming, and accessible environment, and to ensure that all students receive the same quality of education, regardless of their age, ability, sexual orientation, gender identity and expression, sex, race, ethnicity, culture, religion, language, education, income, and geography.
-We work collaboratively with each teacher and school to adapt programming, ensuring equitable and accessible experiences for all students.
+Our programs are designed to foster a safe, welcoming, and accessible environment, and to ensure that all students receive the same quality of education.
+We work collaboratively with each teacher and school to adapt programming to fit the needs of each group, and student.

 Our education programs would not be possible without our incredible volunteers.
 But we need more!
-This is a great opportunity to get outdoors, give back to your community, and encourage our next generation of environmental stewards.
+This is a great opportunity to get outdoors, give back to your community, and encourage the next generation of environmental leaders.